tsuliwaensis/New-Tabs-at-End-3000/README.md

 # New-Tabs-at-End-3000

-I forked this repository in order to add a delay when the extension is started.
+I forked this repository in order to add a 3 second delay when the extension is started.
 This is in order to prevent tab groups from getting destroyed in Brave Browser.

+## How to install

+Unfortunately I do not have a chrome developer account, so you'll need to enable developer mode and load the extension unpacked.
+Basically downlod the repository as a zip, extract the folder, then point chrome to the extracted root folder.

 ## Previous notes